The aorta is the largest artery in the body.

-In its early stages, when an aortic aneurysm is small, it does not pose an immediate health risk.
-However, it requires regular close monitoring and follow-up.
-This usually involves repeat ultrasound or CT scans at 3-6 monthly intervals.
+In its early stages, when an AA is small in size, it does not pose an immediate health risk.
+However, having an AA will require regular close monitoring and follow-up, for instance repeat ultrasounds or CT scans at 3-6 monthly intervals.

-In later stages however, if the aortic aneurysm continues to grow, the walls of the aorta or iliac arteries can become thin and lose their ability to stretch.
+If the AA continues to grow, the walls of the aorta or iliac arteries can become thin and lose their ability to stretch.
 The weakened sections of wall may become unable to support the force and pressure of blood flow.
 Such an aneurysm could burst, causing serious internal bleeding and death.
-The widest transverse diameter of the aneurysm is used as an indicator of risk of spontaneous rupture.
-It is widely accepted that an aneurysm with a diameter more than 5 cm is at significant risk of rupture and the risk increases with larger diameters.
-Other markers for aneurysm rupture include the presence of a saccular aneurysm (an round outpouching of the aorta), the presence of infection (an infected or mycotic aneurysm), or rapid growth in diameter of the aneurysm (more than 0.5 cm within 6 months).

-There are two types of treatment for aortic aneurysms:
+There are two types of treatment for AA:

-After the aortic aneurysm has been treated, all patients should have regular follow-up for life.
-This is because aortic aneurysm disease is degenerative in nature and can continue to develop in other parts of the aorta that were previously aneurysm free.
+After the AA has been treated, all patients should have regular follow-up for life.
+This is because AA disease is degenerative in nature and can continue to develop in other parts of the aorta that were previously aneurysm-free.
 It is not uncommon for a patient with an abdominal aneurysm to subsequently develop a thoracic aneurysm and vice versa.
 This is especially so if the patient still has persistent risk factors such as smoking and hypertension.
 Follow-up post aneurysm repair requires repeat ultrasound scans and CT scans to be done at regular intervals (6 monthly at first and then annually).
 This is especially so for patients who have undergone the EVAR procedure and the scans are done to detect leaks around the covered stent graft.